 Our groups are facilitated by experienced PFLAG members who have been trained to lead support circles and who have a strong connection to the LGBTQ community.

 How do I know which support circle I should join?

-- One ore more gender support circles for people who want to focus on support for trans, non-binary, and other gender identity issues.
+Our chapter chair helps us divide into circles, typically by counting off numbers.
+But you can also feel free to join the circle where you feel most comfortable.
+We sometimes also feature a gender support circles for people who want to focus on support for trans, non-binary, and other gender identity issues.

 Do I have to be in the same support circle as the person I came with (i.e. my spouse/partner/family member/friend)?